From:

 To:

 In recognition of Arab American Heritage Month, formally established by the Biden administration in April 2021, this reading list celebrates the varied cultures, achievements, and contributions of Arab American people.
-Through poetry, cooking, short stories, memoirs, and more, the following books reveal many facets of Arab American communities, histories, and experiences.
-These titles, and those selected from previous years, are available as a downloadable spreadsheet.
+Through poetry, literary fiction, memoirs, and more, the following books reveal many facets of Arab American communities, histories, and experiences.

 We are currently offering this content for free.
 Sign up now to activate your personal profile, where you can save articles for future viewing